 This project develops software used by researchers who determine the architecture and operation of large molecular assemblies and those who study larger scale features such as cell, tissue and microbial community structures.
 The scope covers those structures observed by electron microscopy (EM), and primarily serves researchers analyzing EM data.
 Within this large range of length scales most of our developments concentrate on molecular assemblies composed of tens to thousands of macromolecules such as viruses and the thousands of cellular machines (e.g. ribosomes, polymerases for DNA/RNA transcription and copying, chaperones and proteasomes for protein folding and degradation) that orchestrate all functions of cells.
 Our software, an integral part of UCSF Chimera, provides interactive visualization and analysis of density map data and molecular models.
+The DBPs driving the technology development with this Core are CryoEM of Nanomachines (Wah Chiu), Tomography of Subcellular Structures (Manfred Auer), HIV Accessory and Regulatory Complexes (Yifan Cheng), EM Model Validation (Cathy Lawson), and Integrative Multi-Resolution Modeling (Andrej Sali).

-This has been a core project of the RBVI NCRR center for 10 years, and the software is used by most of the labs world-wide that carry out structural biology research on molecular assemblies.
-The primary experimental technique to determine structures of assemblies is to dock X-ray and NMR models of molecular components in electron microscopy density maps.
-Many other experimental and computational methods contribute including small-angle x-ray scattering, genome sequencing, homology modeling, mass-spectrometry, and a variety of protein interaction assays (affinity purification, cross-linking, two-hybrid screening).
+This has been a core research and development project of the RBVI for the past 10 years, and the software is used by most of the labs world-wide that carry out structural biology research on molecular assemblies.
+(See letters of support from Michael Rossmann, Jack Johnson, Ken Downing, Pawel Penczek, Ed Egelman, David Mastronarde, and Chuck Sindelar).
+The primary experimental technique to determine structures of assemblies is to dock X-ray and NMR models of molecular components into electron microscopy density maps.
+Many other experimental and computational methods contribute, including small-angle x-ray scattering, genome sequencing, homology modeling, mass-spectrometry, and a variety of protein interaction assays (affinity purification, cross-linking, two-hybrid screening).
 It is well known that the majority of proteins and nucleic acids in cells and viruses act as parts of assemblies.
 Knowledge of genomic sequences and protein structures has become remarkably rich in the past decade but we are only beginning to understand the next functional level, the catalog and rules of operation of molecular assemblies.
-This is essential to understanding how cells function, misfunction (e.g. cancer, Alzheimers, ...) and are invaded (HIV, malaria, ...).
+This is essential to understanding how cells function, misfunction (e.g. cancer, Alzheimer's disease), and are invaded by pathogens such as HIV and malaria.

-We divide this project into four major software development areas: analysis and visualization tools for 3 types of data and technology for communicating the results.
+We divide this project into four major software development areas: analysis and visualization tools for 3 types of data and technology for communicating the results: